Puducherry India Travel Guide

 Ensure routine vaccinations are current.
 Hepatitis A and Typhoid are highly advised.

-A LIVER infection caused by the hepatitis b virus, Rabies, Je
+A LIVER infection caused by the hepatitis b virus, Rabies, Japanese Encephalitis

 Consider Hepatitis B for longer stays (over a month) or activities with blood exposure.
-Rabies is a good idea for direct animal contact (stray dogs/monkeys), and Japanese Encephalitis for long-term stays in rural zones during monsoon.
+Rabies is recommended for direct animal contact (stray dogs/monkeys), and Japanese Encephalitis for long-term stays in rural areas during monsoon.

-Always carry a valid Yellow Fever vaccination certificate if necessary, to avoid quarantine.
+Always carry a valid Yellow Fever vaccination certificate if required, to avoid quarantine.
 Medical advice is always recommended before travel.

 Source: World Health Organization (WHO) travel recommendations.

 Drink only bottled/filtered/boiled water.
 Avoid ice, raw salads, whole fruits.
-Eat hot, food that is freshly cooked.
+Eat hot, freshly prepared meals.
 Carry Anti-diarrhea medication and ORS.

 Use Insect repellent with DEET/picaridin.
 Wear long sleeves/pants.
 Sleep under mosquito nets.

-Stay hydrated, wear light clothing, seek shade during peak sun hours (11 AM - 4 PM).
+Stay hydrated, wear light clothing, stay in the shade when the sun is strongest (11 IN the morning - 4 PM).

 Puducherry offers accessible healthcare options with various hospitals and readily available pharmacies.
 Emergency services are available via standard national numbers.

-Never drink water from the tap.
-Opt for factory-sealed bottled water or purified water from hotels.
+Never drink tap water.
+Opt for sealed bottled water or purified water from hotels.

 Eat at reputable, busy establishments.
 Ensure food is freshly cooked and served hot.